mit-ccrg/mit-ccrg/README.md

 `gpustat` and `htop` give gpu, cpu and memory usage.

 **Solving Common Problems on CSAIL Server**
+I cannot access to server and seems like it is down:
+Whoever spotted this first should email [techsquare stultzlab admin](stultzlab-admin@techsquare.com) to reboot the server and let others know about this (message on slack cluster-issues channel)

-* First, check if a solution can be found at the following resources:
+Other Problems: Check if a solution can be found at the following resources:
     * Storage problems:
         * https://tig.csail.mit.edu/data-storage/nfs/faq/
         * https://tig.csail.mit.edu/data-storage/afs/